 Some reviews may have been translated by Google Translate

-The restaurant is decorated with characteristics.
-I love spicy cabbage soup.
-It is sour and delicious.
-You can drink a lot of soup.
-There are delicious pork belly, golden mushrooms, potatoes, and small shells.
+The decoration of the restaurant is very unique.
+I love the spicy cabbage soup, which is sour and delicious.
+I can drink a lot of it just by drinking the soup.
+It contains delicious pork belly, enoki mushrooms, potatoes, and small shells.
 It tastes great.

-Japanese-style izakaya style, you can see from the outside decoration.
-The signature assortment pancakes are worth a try.
-Crab sticks, fungi, and ingredients are all cooked through pancakes, and the outside is scorched and tender.
-Oba drank a chestnut rice wine, a thick chestnut sweet, with a greasy pancake just right.
-Location in the lively Donglai Food Street, 5 minutes from the subway station.
+The Japanese izakaya style can be seen from the exterior decoration.
+The signature assorted pancakes are worth a try.
+Crab sticks, mushrooms, and other ingredients are cooked in the way of pancakes, crispy on the outside and tender on the inside.
+Oppa drank a chestnut rice wine, which had a strong chestnut sweetness and was just right with the greasy pancakes.
+It is located in the bustling Donglai Food Street, 5 minutes away from the subway station.

 Traditional Korean cuisine is mostly eaten by locals.